A few days ago, I saw a link to an article on living life on purpose.

 Reading those courses and articles, watching the videos, listening to the podcasts – and then actually implementing what you’ve learned and doing the work.

 Not staying in a job you hate, but finding one that works better for you while you build the business of your dreams on the side.

 Purpose has another meaning, too – your purpose, what you do, what you stand for – as a mentor of mine puts it, what you can’t NOT do.

-Alongside photography, I help women with self-confidence, I’m a professional mermaid / mermaid photographer and I co-run a stationery subscription company, but across them all, my reason (my purpose!) is the same.
+Alongside photography, I help women with self-confidence, I’m an artist, mermaid & boudoir photographer, and I co-own & co-run both a stationery subscription company, and a chocolate company.
+Across them all, my reason (my purpose!) is the same.

 I help you, and give you permission, to be completely yourself in every facet of your life (including in your beloved business).

 To daydream, to play, to use your imagination.
 To explore self-expression without self-consciousness.
 I give you the self-belief and confidence to create without fear and live your best life – and show off your true self to the world.

 The more yourself you are, the more your ideal people will find you, love you, talk about you and (essential for business, this one) buy from you.
 With no hesitation, because they feel like they know the real you.
 Like you’re talking to them, directly and from your heart.

 I bet you’re here because you know I run multiple businesses, because you know I’m also a mermaid, or both.

 It’s really bloody hard to shift into doing that when you’ve been surrounded by corporate BS for most of your working life, but I promise it’s possible.
 Talk to your clients like you’d talk to your friends, and you have a really good start.